 The First Rolex To Include SCOC On The Dial

-The new model ref.
-6611 was fitted with an improved COSC-certified Caliber 1055 housing a new balance wheel.
-The automatic day and date movement includes 25 jewels and a frequency rate of 18,000 beats per hour.
+After the mishaps of the Rolex Day-Date 6511, Rolex released the 6611 featuring an improved COSC-certified Caliber 1055 housing a new balance wheel.
+This new COSC-caliber was actually the only distinguishable difference from the previous model — although, an important one.
+Notably, the automatic day and date movement also included 25 jewels and a frequency rate of 18,000 beats per hour.

 This early model of the Rolex President was offered in yellow gold, white gold, and rose gold.

 This particular Day-Date President ref.
 6611 is a yellow gold version with the signature 36mm Oyster case and fluted bezel.
-Furthermore, the watch is outfitted with a yellow gold President bracelet characterized by the semi-circular links.
-This version of the President bracelet is distinct however for its “bark” accents.
+Furthermore, the watch is outfitted with a characteristic yellow gold President bracelet known for its five the semi-circular links.
+The President bracelet was made specifically for the Day-Date, and it’s the only metal band to ever be offered on this timepiece.
+However, there are variations besides the alloy — for example, this version of the President bracelet is distinct for its “bark” accents.
 The center links include a special type of texture that resembles the bark of a tree trunk.

-The Only in Production for a Short Period of Time
+Only In Production For A Short Period Of Time

-The Rolex Day-Date ref.
-6611 was only made until 1959/1960, when it was eventually replaced by the ref.
+Similar to the model before it, the Rolex Day-Date ref.
+6611 was only in production for a short time.
+In fact, by 1959/1960 it had been totally replaced by the ref.
 1800 series.
 This specific model’s serial number dates it to about 1959/1960, meaning that it was one of the last reference 6611 models to come out of the Rolex factory.

 An impressive vintage Rolex watch that is an important part of the brand’s history, the Day-Date ref.
 6611 is a fantastic addition to any watch collection.